microsoft/rust-for-dotnet-devs/src/linq/index.md

 queries in LINQ.

 Rust does not offer anything like C#'s query syntax.
-It has methods, called _[adapters]_ in Rust terms, over iteratable types and therefore directly comparable to chaining of methods in C#.
+It has methods, called _[adapters]_ in Rust terms, over iterable types and therefore directly comparable to chaining of methods in C#.
 However, whlie rewriting an imperative loop as LINQ code in C# is often beneficial in expressivity, robustness and composability, there is a trade-off with performance.